The ROAMies Podcast

 Jet lag is a physical reaction to a rapid change in time zones.
 It affects most travelers, including seasoned flyers like flight attendants and pilots.
 Common symptoms include disorientation, irritability, insomnia, fatigue, dry eyes, headaches, irregular bowels, and general malaise.

 Crossing three or more time zones can wreak havoc on biological patterns and circadian rhythms.
-Melatonin, a hormone secreted by the pineal gland during darkness, causes us to feel drowsy when there is an absence of light.
+Melatonin, a hormone secreted by the pineal gland during darkness, causes us to feel drowsy when light is absent.
 Until melatonin levels are regulated and become adjusted to your new time zone, the chemical clock that suggests when to sleep will not be in sync with your new location.

 Insomnia